 The economic slowdown has adversely impacted real estate development, reduced and delayed government funding for transportation infrastructure projects and initiatives and decreased availability of financial capital for our customers, all of which is adversely impacting our net sales and could impact our contract revenues.
-Decreased consumer spending, the failure of certain financial institutions and businesses, concerns about the availability and cost of credit, and reduced corporate profits and capital spending have resulted in a downturn in worldwide economic conditions, as well as budgetary shortfalls increasingly present at all levels of government.
+Decreased consumer spending, the failure of certain financial institutions and businesses, concerns about the availability and cost of credit, and reduced corporate profits and capital spending have resulted in a downtum in worldwide economic conditions, as well as budgetary shortfalls increasingly present at all levels of government.
 These unfavorable economic conditions are having a negative impact on customer orders and government funding of infrastructure projects incorporating our products and services.
 Such factors have and may continue to result in cancellations and rescheduling of backlog and customer orders.
-In addition, the recent decline in the U.S. real estate market, particularly in new home and commercial construction, is adversely impacted new road construction and is resulting in and may continue to result in flat or declining Roadway Sensor and Vehicle Sensor net sales in future periods and could also adversely impact Transportation Systems contract revenues.
+In addition, the recent decline in the U.S. real estate market, particularly in new home and commercial construction, has adversely impacted new road construction and is resulting in and may continue to result in flat or declining Roadway Sensor and Vehicle Sensor net sales in future periods and have also adversely impacted Transportation Systems contract revenues.
 Any of the foregoing economic conditions make it extremely difficult for our customers, our suppliers and us to accurately forecast and plan future business activities.
-Additionally, there continues to be uncertainties regarding the impact of the federal stimulus package and the fact that the accessibility of funds appears to be taking longer than originally anticipated, along with the expiration and extension of the 2005 Federal Highway Bill.
+Additionally, there continues to be uncertainties regarding the impact of the federal stimulus package and the fact that the accessibility of funds appears to be taking longer than originally anticipated.
 If such conditions continue or worsen, our business, financial condition and results of operations could be materially and adversely affected.